JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ## 4. Tweak FreeFileSync code

-Even with the latest dependencies, some code tweaks are needed.
+Even with usign the latest dependencies, some code tweaks are needed.

 ### 4.1 FreeFileSync/Source/afs/sftp.cpp